Mitchel34/Runoff_Forcasting/README.md

 ## Dependencies

-The project relies on the following Python packages, which can be installed using the provided `requirements.txt`:
+The project relies on the following Python packages, which can be installed using the provided `requirements.txt` using the Python interpreter's pip module:

-*   **Python 3.8+**: Core programming language
+*   **Python 3.10**: Core programming language (required for tensorflow-macos compatibility)
 *   **TensorFlow or PyTorch**: Deep learning framework for model development
 *   **Pandas**: Data manipulation and preprocessing
 *   **NumPy**: Numerical computations